Hokkaido: Early history

 During the Jomon period the local culture and the associated hunter-gatherer lifestyle flourished in Hokkaidō, beginning over 15,000 years ago.
 In contrast to the island of Honshu, Hokkaidō saw an absence of conflict during this time period.
 Jomon beliefs in natural spirits are theorized to be the origins of Ainu spirituality.
 About 2,000 years ago, the island was colonized by Yayoi people, and much of the island's population shifted away from hunting and gathering towards agriculture.

+The Ebetsu Kofun Cluster is a group of mounds dating from the latter half of the 8th century to the middle of the 9th century, and were surveyed by Juichi Goto in 1931.
+Along with the Kofun, Warabidetoh (蕨手刀), iron sword, Magatama, Sueki were discovered.
+Ebetsu Kofun is known to be evidence for the existence of Wajin (和人) and the trading between Hokkaido and Honshu before Feudal Japan.